codezonediitj/pydatastructs/README.md

 This project aims to be a Python package for various data structures in computer science.
 We are also working on the development of various alogorithms including parallel algorithms.
 To the best of our knowledge, a well-designed library/package which has covered most of the data structures and algorithms including their parallel implementation doesn't exist.

- When the software design becomes stable after a few releases of the package in the near future, we also aim to provide APIs for the code in C++ and Java as well.
+ Once the software design becomes more stable after a few releases of this package in the near future, we also aim to provide APIs for the code in C++ and Java as well.

 Installation
 ------------